Hotel Vendome (novel)

 Hotel Vendome is a novel by Danielle Steel, published by Delacorte Press in November 2011.
-The book is Steel's eighty-fifth novel, and (including non-fiction and children's books) her 103rd book overall.
+It is Steel's eighty-fifth novel, and (including non-fiction and children's books) her 103rd book overall.

 Plot

 This novel tells the story of Hugues Martin, a graduate of the prestigious École hôtelière de Lausanne in Switzerland.
 He owns the Hotel Vendome, an illustrious hotel located on the Upper East Side of Manhattan in New York City.